matheusmbar/matheusmbar.github.io/_posts/2019-08-18-SKR_E3_DIP_firmware.md

 #define EEPROM_AUTO_INIT
 ```

+The last two lines enable the EEPROM emulation in the firmware.
+It will create a `.dat` file in the SD Card and use it to store configurations as the mesh bed leveling calibration heights.

 ### `Marlin/Configuration_adv.h`

 There is only one change in this file that I'd list as required if using Trinamic drivers, uncomment this line: